 The Gear Sport features a 1.2-inch Super AMOLED display protected by Gorilla Glass 3.
 The definition does not change this time, with 360 x 360 pixels (302 ppi).
 The display is certainly one of the best in this category.
 Tizen fully takes advantage of the AMOLED screen, with a UI that makes the icons pop on a black background.

 The brightness is excellent and there's not much of an issue with glare or reflections.
 The ambient light sensor can help adjust the brightness of the screen, depending on the lighting conditions.
-You can also adjust it manually.
+The brightness can be adjusted manually to 10 levels despite the presence of an ambient brightness sensor which only serves to lower the level in dark situations.
+The implementation is a bit confused because there is no real automatic brightness.

 Samsung Gear Sport special features